Mary Lily Walker: London

 In 1893, Walker travelled to London, working directly under the social reformer Octavia Hill at the Women's University Settlement in Southwark.
 Walker returned to Dundee and focused further on improving the lives of the city's poor through her work with the DSU, despite being offered wardenship of a new settlement by Octavia Hill.
 Walker adapted what she had learned in London under Hill's tutelage to fit Dundee's particular poverty concerns.
 By 1905, 40,000 people were employed in the textiles industry in the city; over three-quarters of these were women, and untold numbers children.
 It was from her work in Southwark that she came into contact with other influential luminaries of the time such as Charles Booth and Seebohm Rowntree.

 After the death of her close friend Madge Oliphant Valentine (niece of author Margaret Oliphant), Walker travelled to London again.
-From May 1898 she spent a year living and working with the Grey Ladies, a religious order based in Blackheath.
+From May 1898 she spent a year living and working with the Grey Ladies, a Church of England religious order based in Blackheath, formally known as the College of Women Workers.
 There she trained in social work, with a view to bringing her experience back to Dundee.
 It was also at this time that Walker started wearing the grey habit of the order, clothing that she would wear for most of the rest of her life, and which she can be seen wearing in the only known photograph in existence of her.